Kenan Bell: Releases

-"Planes, Trains And Automobiles" Ep was released in December 2010.

-January 2011 saw the release of "31 Flavors" a release comprising 31 songs, one for each day of the month.

-2011 brought the 3 volume mixtape, "Summer Solstice", a seasonal celebration.
+His "Planes, Trains And Automobiles" EP was released in December 2010, followed by "31 Flavors" in January 2011, a release comprising 31 songs, one for each day of the month.
+Later in 2011 he released the 3 volume mixtape, "Summer Solstice", a seasonal celebration.

+After going several years with no new releases, Bell returned in 2018 with three EPs under the umbrella title The Greater Good.
+Since then he has regularly put out singles, as well as the 2020 EP Cellular Theory.

 Live Band, Performances & Touring

 In 2009 Kenan Bell was an opening act on De La Soul's 20th anniversary tour for 3 Feet High & Rising.
-That year also saw other shows with Prince Paul and Del The Funky Homosapien.
+That year also saw other shows with Prince Paul and Del the Funky Homosapien.

 2010 saw a tour with RJD2.

 In 2011 Kenan Bell was a part of Vibe's "Respect The West" show at SXSW with Snoop Dogg, Kurupt & Warren G. They also played the 2011 edition of the Eagle Rock Music Festival.